home-assistant/home-assistant.io/source/_components/light.template.markdown

 logo: home-assistant.png
 ---

-The `template` platform creates lights that combine components.

-This provides pretty much the same functionality as a [template switch](/components/switch.template/) with the exception is that you can pass brightness commands through.

-You can run scripts or invoke services for each of the 3 commands: on/off/level
+The `template` platform creates lights that combine components and provides the ability to run scripts or invoke services for each of the on, off, and brightness commands of a light.

 To enable Template lights in your installation, add the following to your `configuration.yaml` file: